o0Ignition0o/ferrisnomicon/.github/ISSUE_TEMPLATE.md

 # +\_+ We have a new fail!

+:warning: Note the contest will focus on compile time and runtime errors.
+Internal Compiler Errors (ICEs) aren't in the scope of the contest. :warning:

 ## Screenshot our output snippet

 paste the output between three backticks so it gets formatted well: